 - 3M Command Large Picture Hanging Strips

-How to Make a Plywood Poster Frame
+How to Make a DIY Plywood Picture Frame

 Now, guys, I have to apologize here for a MAJOR BLOGGER FAIL.
 I recently started a new photo organization system and somehow I am completely DISorganized as a result.
 I have searched everywhere and I cannot find my tutorial photos for this project!
 I think I may have accidentally deleted them; they are nowhere to be found.
 So I’m really sorry, but I don’t have step-by-step photos.
 I think it’s OK though because it is seriously SO simple!